 Patch material has an embroidered style that allows you to embroider your patch design.
 For example, a red patch twill mimicked red embroidery.

 2) Using Heat Seal For Heat Applied Patches

 Heat Seal backing hosts sky-limit advantages to your embroidery patches.
 Heat seal is excellent to make your patches sturdier because it adds extra stability and prevents them from being damaged, and keeps the thread on the back protected by sealing it in place.

-So to apply heat-seal onto your patch cut a piece of heat seal of similar size to your patch.
-After the patch sews out using a heat press to adhere the glue to the back of your patch, if you want to sell it commercially, you can sell heat on patches as it is, and your clients can iron them onto the garment themselves.
+So to apply heat seal onto your patch cut a piece of heat seal of a similar size to your patch.
+After the patch is sewn out using a heat press to adhere the glue to the back of your patch, if you want to sell it commercially, you can sell heat on patches as it is, and your clients can iron them onto the garment themselves.

 In the final step, your patch is ready to cut out using a hot knife.
 Do not use the hot knife on any surface that gets damaged.
 Tempered glass is best for cutting out patches with a hot knife.
 Follow these steps for a finished result:

 - Hold your knife at a certain angle before you start.

 - Cut only with the tip of the blade.

 - Apply even pressure while slowly moving the knife.